Our Services

 Helpful Resources

-Normal respiratory rate at rest is 12 to 20 breaths per minute for most adults; if yours is persistently above 20 or below 12, or you have chest pain, bluish lips, confusion, severe wheezing, or fainting, seek urgent care.
+Normal resting respiratory rate for most adults is 12 to 20 breaths per minute.
+A rate persistently above 20 or below 12 may signal a problem.
+Seek urgent care immediately if you experience chest pain, bluish lips, confusion, severe wheezing, or fainting.

 Below, you'll learn what a normal respiratory rate looks like, what can affect it, and when it's time to take action.